merqurio/jupyter_themes/README.md

 # Jupyter themes

+75 syntax highlighting themes to choose from:

 ![ example image ](http://lh3.googleusercontent.com/7Oc3PuBnm79ES9bK65hX4tfNvYwpW5oSU_G1FwKGe6xDlsWUzirnedFBtXgdUjkKh0tePzvG6W3sHfmucZWZiKScqQ=s1600)

 ## Notebook theme selector

-This is a Jupyter notebook extension to select a CSS file for syntax highlighting.
+This is a Jupyter notebook extension to select a CSS file for code syntax highlighting.
 The selected theme is stored in the browsers local storage so every time you open a notebook it will automatically load the theme you selected the last time.

 Installation:

     $ cd jupyter_themes
     $ cp -r **  $(ipython locate)/nbextensions/
     $ nano $(ipython locate)/profile_default/static/custom/custom.js